 I use pork neck or pork collar as it is a lovely, rich piece of meat and not expensive.
 The long, slow cooking breaks it down and makes it meltingly tender.
-If you can’t get ahold of it, then try pork shoulder, or loin (not tenderloin).
+If you can’t get hold of it, then try pork shoulder, or loin (not tenderloin).

-You have heard it before and I’ll say it again, brown the meat in batches, without overcrowding the pan, otherwise you’ll just steam it.
+You have heard it before and I’ll say it again, brown the meat in batches, without overcrowding the pan, otherwise, you’ll just steam it.
 For this amount of pork in my smallish cast iron pot, I can get it done in three batches.